ctechfilmuniversity/lecture_sose24_cc2/02_syntax_basics/code/readme.md

 The current directory contains the following content:

-- 01_ascii_art folder: an exercise
+- **01_ascii_art folder**: practical exercise to work on
-- examples folder: coding examples for you to check out
+- examples folder: optional coding examples for specific details
 - solutions folder: solutions to the last homework assignment

 ## Ascii Art Exercises

 ### 1 Exercise

+Familiarize yourselves with the code examples.

-Please check out the six different source code files in the ascii art folder, compile them one after the other and make sure you understand the code.
+Check out the six different source code files in the ascii art folder, compile them one after the other and make sure you understand the code.
 Note down any questions.

-In class we will look into specific new functions and features that come with the examples such as reading and writing a *.txt file with CPP as well as learning about this class objectives.
+In class we will look into specific new functions and features that come with the examples such as reading and writing a *.txt file with CPP as well as learning about variables, types, and functions.

+---

 ### 2 Exercise

-Note down the different functionalities that come with the different examples (printing to cli, reading & writing files, animating an ascii art, etc.).
-Now think about how an application could work that contains all functionalities in one application.
-Discuss with your team mate(s) how this application should function and how it could be implemented.
+Combine all functionalities in one application.

+- Note down the individual functionalities that come with the different projects and group them in meaningful components (conceptual step).
+- Setup a new command line application project in XCode or MS Visual Studio Community (the project will contain a main.cpp file)
+- Move all functions and functionalities to that main.cpp file
+- Compile and build the application
+- Re-structure the main function such that it allows to
+  - read in an ascii file and print it or
+  - print the blinking eye ascii art

+Review in class.

+---
 ### 3 Exercise

-Create a new main.cpp file that contains one main function only.
-Move the rest of the functionality, all function declarations and function definitions to an ascii.h and ascii.cpp file.
-In main, create a sequence of function calls that are like a narrative and describe exactly what is happening in your application.
-Implement the application.
+Add structure and readability to your application; work together with your team mate.

+- Add two new files to your project:
+  - ascii.cpp
+  - ascii.h
+- Move all functionalities that are related to the ascii-art to these files.
+- Re-arrange the functions in such a way that the main.cpp only contains the main function.
+- Review the functions according to the following:
+  - functions do one thing and one thing only
+  - function names should be comprehensible and describe what the function is doing

+Review in class.

+---

 ### 4 Exercise

-Add the application to your Github's team repo.
+Discuss with your team mate how to turn this application in a more creative application.

+- Conceive and implement an own idea.
+- Use GitHub as a development tool in your team (advanced and TBD in class)